firebadnofire/LOSS-LICENSE/README.md

 The Libre Open Source Software (LOSS) License is a license that keeps it simple and short.
 Easy to understand language and no suspicious term agreements.
 You will be at a LOSS for words when you see how simple it is.

+Raw text of the license can be found in the LICENSE file of this repository

 # License text:

 Libre Open Source Software (LOSS) License